 It also means that there is a problem from your end (system) and it’s not because of the server failure.

-DNS which stands for Domain Name System is a service which translates the domain name into their respective IP address.
+DNS which stands for Domain Name System is a special type of computer server which translates the domain name into their respective IP address.
 Without DNS, you just can’t browse any website in this whole world unless you know the exact server IP address and the port number.
 So basically you can say that it’s a lifeline which connects the users to the client servers.

 Table Of Contents

 There can be various reasons behind DNS not working.
 One the most common reason is the corrupt DNS entries which usually happens when you install any malware or virus.
 It can also arise due to certain VPN software or misconfiguration of firewalls.

 But you don’t need to worry as I have 100% working methods to resolve the DNS_PROBE_FINISHED_NXDOMAIN error in chrome.
 You just need to pick any one solution and then follow the instructions step by step.